 New Providence is a somewhat small borough located in the state of New Jersey.
-With a population of 12,469 people and two constituent neighborhoods, New Providence is the 164th largest community in New Jersey.
+With a population of 13,650 people and three constituent neighborhoods, New Providence is the 141st largest community in New Jersey.

 New Providence home prices are not only among the most expensive in New Jersey, but New Providence real estate also consistently ranks among the most expensive in America.